Prevention and early help

 All agencies are responsible for helping families by empowering them to find their own solutions with a little extra help that can be offered by a range of different services.

-Where an agency feels they need support from other agencies to help a family a contact form can be used to request additional support from across the partnership.
+Where an agency feels they need support from another agency to help a family a Multi Agency Referral Form (MARF) can be used to request additional support from across the partnership.
 You will need to be clear about the help that is needed.

 When a multi-agency assessment is required to inform planning and ascertain if there needs to be a coordinated, targeted response to support a family at an early help level an Early Help Assessment and Plan must be completed by the referring agency and sent to NELCChildrensFrontDoor@Nelincs.Gov.uk.

-Relationship Matters is a new partnership between 14 Local Authorities across Yorkshire and the Humber Region helping families who may be having relationship difficulties.
+Relationship Matters is a partnership between 14 Local Authorities across Yorkshire and the Humber Region helping families who may be having relationship difficulties.
 North East Lincolnshire Council and its partners are heavily involved in this partnership.
-A new website is being launched to offer families information, tips and help, and what better time as the coronavirus is leading to big changes in the way we live our everyday lives; www.relationshipmatters.org.uk will launch on 11th May, 2020.
+A website has being launched to offer families information, tips and help; www.relationshipmatters.org.uk

 Whether couples together or separated the way they communicate can impact on their relationship and their children.
 The Relationship Matters webpage can help everyone recognise the signs such as: